Raedin24/School/L400/DCIT 405/Chapter 2.md

 - *Standard error* - The variability of a sample statistic over many samples.
 `Standard error is concerned with samples, whilst standard deviation is concerned with the variability of individual data values`

 The distribution of a sample statistic is likely to be more regular and bell-shaped than the distribution of the data itself.
-The larger the sample, the narrower the distribution of the sample statistic
+The larger the sample, the narrower the distribution of the sample statistic.